If you want to apply to Rhode Island School of Design, the deadline for Fall 2023 admissions is February 1 and the fee for the application costs $60.

 ✅ Yes, admitted students can defer their admission to Rhode Island School of Design.

 Does Rhode Island School of Design accept transfer credits?

-Rhode Island School of Design transfer credits from accredited institutions.
+✅ Rhode Island School of Design accepts eligible transfer credits from accredited institutions.

 Do I have to submit test scores to Rhode Island School of Design?

-No, Rhode Island School of Design is test optional, so it's up to you if you want to submit test scores or not.
+❌ No, Rhode Island School of Design is test optional, so you can decide whether or not to send your test scores.
 If your scores are higher than the school's average, you probably want to include them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+If you scored lower than a school's average, you may want not want to include them in your application.

 First-Year Applications are Due

 The deadline for Fall first-year applications to Rhode Island School of Design is Feb 1.

 The deadline for Fall transfer applications to Rhode Island School of Design is Mar 15.